School Nursing Practice

 Nurse Practice Act

-The MN Nurse Practice Act (NPA) is the statutes which protect the public's health and welfare by overseeing and ensuring the safe practice of nursing.
+The MN Nurse Practice Act (NPA) are the statutes which protect the public's health and welfare by overseeing and ensuring the safe practice of nursing.
 It is the responsibility of practicing nurses to understand and work within their scope of practice as defined in the NPA.
 The MN Board of Nursing (BON) created a NPA comparison tool that includes definitions to aid in understanding the MN NPA.
 Questions about the Practice Act can be directed to the MN BON at Nursing.Board@state.mn.us or (612) 317-3000.

 It is important to understand that delegation, assignment, supervision and monitoring have definitions in education that are typically aligned with human resources or job duties concerns.
 In this section we are referencing these terms as defined in the MN NPA as it relates to the provision of nursing practice in schools.
 These two uses can be distinctly different and when applicable we will attempt to highlight the differences.

 Delegation is a commonly used word that has a significantly different meaning in relationship to nursing licensure.
-Because the word is used in a different sense in other staff structures it is important to understand what delegation means for the Licensed School Nurse/Registered Nurse.
+Because the word is used in a different sense in other staff structures, it is important to understand what delegation means for the Licensed School Nurse/Registered Nurse.

-According to the Minnesota Board of Nursing, delegation is the: "transfer of authority to another nurse or competent, unlicensed assistive person to perform a specific nursing task or activity in a specific situation."
+According to the Minnesota Board of Nursing, delegation is the "transfer of authority to another nurse or competent, unlicensed assistive person to perform a specific nursing task or activity in a specific situation."

 The concept of delegation includes authoritative instruction and the acts of empowering one person to act for another.
 The nurse retains accountability for the delegation.
 Accountability is part of the scope of practice of the Minnesota Registered Nurse and the Minnesota Licensed Practical Nurse.
 The nurse is accountable for the quality of care delivered, recognizing the limits of knowledge and experience, addressing situations beyond their own competency, and performing to the level of education, knowledge, and skill ordinarily expected of an individual who has completed their level of approved nursing educational program as described in Minnesota Statutes § Chapter 148.221.Subd.1.
 Accountability (according to ANA 2005) is the state of being responsible or answerable.